3.3 Documentation Standards and Clarification Workflows

 Building a useful standard

-A good documentation standard is practical enough for daily work.
-It names the required content, who documents it, when it is due, how amendments are handled, what system tools are approved, and what happens when the standard is not met.
-It also includes monitoring.
-A standard that is never measured is unlikely to change behavior.
+A good standard is practical enough for daily work.
+It names required content, who documents it, when it is due, how amendments are handled, what tools are approved, and what happens when the standard is not met.
+It also includes monitoring; a standard that is never measured rarely changes behavior.

 Elements to include in a documentation standard: